-5.5.
-Minor Baseball Clarifications
+5. Minor Baseball Clarifications

-- 1) The Infield Fly Rule (definition in LLOR 2.00) is in effect, but keep in mind that the ball has to be catchable with an "ordinary effort" for a player of this age. - 2) (LLOR 5.07) Since our league has adopted to use the unlimited rule for the "Last Inning", the rules state that a team may only bat the order.
+1) The Infield Fly Rule (definition in LLOR 2.00) is in effect, but keep in mind that the ball has to be catchable with an "ordinary effort" for a player of this age.
+Infield Fly Rule is at the sole discretion of the Umpire.

+(LLOR 5.07) Since our league has adopted to use the unlimited rule for the "Last Inning", the rules state that a team may only bat the order.
 If one team has ten players and the other team has 12 players, the order in that inning will match the team with the most players and the team with the least amounts order will equal the other team with more players.
-Clarification: the team with 10 players will bat 12 players to equal the other teams order. - 4) Notification of intentional walk must be made during dead ball and prior to first pitch to a batter as per LLOR 6.08(a)(2).
-Per LLOR 4 pitches will be added to pitchers pitch count.
+Clarification: the team with 10 players will bat 12 players to equal the other teams order.

-5.6.
-AAA Baseball Clarifications
+6. AAA Baseball Clarifications